nervosys/AutonomySim/docs/controller_remote.md

 AutonomySim can detect large variety of devices.
 However, devices other than those listed above may require extra configuration.
 In the future, we may add relared configuration options in the `settings.json` file.
 If your controller does not work, we recommend trying workarounds such as [x360ce](http://www.x360ce.com/) or modifying the [SimJoystick.cpp file](https://github.com/nervosys/AutonomySim/blob/main/Unreal/Plugins/AutonomySim/Source/SimJoyStick/SimJoyStick.cpp#L50).

+!!! note
-NOTE: If a realistic experience is desired, the XBox 360 controller is not recommended as it has insufficient potentiometer encoding precision.
+    If a realistic experience is desired, the XBox 360 controller is not recommended as it has insufficient potentiometer encoding precision.
 For more information, see the FAQ below.

 ### FrSky Taranis X9D Plus